 clean to strip colored strings of their color tags.

-hy.models.HyList is the base class of “iterable” Hy models.
-Its
+hy.models.HySequence is the abstract base class of “iterable” Hy

 () expressions.
 The compilation result of those

 expressions depends on the first element of the list: the compiler

 dispatches expressions between compiler special-forms, user-defined

 macros, and regular Python function calls.

 In the input stream, double-quoted strings, respecting the Python notation for strings, are parsed as a single token, which is directly parsed as a HyString.

 An uninterrupted string of characters, excluding spaces, brackets, quotes, double-quotes and comments, is parsed as an identifier.